Faculty of Engineering & IT / School of Civil & Environmental Engineering

 About the Scholarship

-Successful candidate will receive a stipend scholarship at the Research Training Program rate of $28,092 per annum for three years (possible for a six-month extension), tax-exempt.
+Successful candidate will receive a stipend scholarship at the Research Training Program rate of $28,092 per annum for three years.
+An AUD$15K/yr will be offered for top-up for candidates succeeding in securing the Research Training Program Stipend (AUD$ around 29K/yr), both tax free.

 Fee waivers may also be considered for the successful candidate.